SAMPLE CONSULTING PROJECTS

 Lincoln Hills Foundation, Lincoln, California

-Conducted a workshop for the Foundation board on effective fund raising by and with board members.
+Conducted a board workshop on effective fund raising

 Actors Workshop of Sacramento, Sacramento, California